How to Attract Cardinals? (13 Proven Ways)

 Northern Cardinals are aggressive birds that, when their aggressive hormones are at their highest, may defend their territory for hours against intruders.

-If they feel threatened, they will attack their personal image in a window or a bright bumper.
 While these conflicts are seldom lethal, they can persist for hours or days and cause beak damage or excessive stress.

 Avoid reflecting surfaces like mirrors or gazing balls, and use strategies to reduce agitation on those that can’t be avoided, such as wide windows.

-Birds assaulting windows can be prevented using the same procedures used to avoid bird-window collisions.
 Covering an automobile mirror with anything transparent (like a Ziploc bag) and using netting or graphics on glass are two examples.

 11. Predator-Accessible Feeding Areas Should Be Avoided

 Northern Cardinals are wary birds, and any sudden movement might startle them.
-If at all possible, keep outdoor pets far from feeding places.

 Despite the fact that low shrubs and bushes provide enough protection, do not distribute seeds or place feeders near these plants.
-They also provide the ideal hiding spot for predators, allowing them to readily assault your birds.

 12. Maintain the Feeders